EarningsCall/earningscall-python/README.md

 }
 ```

-If you want to disable the retry strategy, you can set the `max_attempts` variable to `1`.
+If you want to disable retries (you only have 1 attempt, but no retries), you can set the `max_attempts` variable to `1`.

 ```python
 import earningscall